Yaa-K/devops-learning-journey/linux/linux_notes.md

 `sudo apt-get install tree -y`

-Use the `-y` flag whenever you want the system to automatically accept all prompts during package operations, which is especially useful in scripts or batch installs.

 `which bash` shows the full path to the bash executable that your system will use when you run the shell.
 In other words it shows the path where the bash command is.
 It would return: `/bin/bash`

-`#`comment is used to write notes in scripts or configs so Linux ignores that line.

-*A variable* in Linux is just a name that holds a value so you can reuse it in commands or scripts\
-Make your variables UPPERCASE always.